 1.1 We are Hamilton Sargent registered with the Information Commissioner's Office under registration number ZA139337.
-We take the privacy of your information very seriously and this Privacy Notice is designed to tell you about our practices regarding the collection, use and disclosure of personal data which may be obtained via our website or other means including online forms, email, or phone.
+We take the privacy of your information very seriously and this Privacy Notice is designed to tell you about our practices regarding the collection, use and disclosure of personal data which may be obtained via our website or other means including through our online booking system, email, or phone.

 1.2 In this notice “you” refers to any individual whose personal data we hold or process (but it does not relate to personal data relating to our employees or staff).